 The BAE Systems Integrated Defence Solutions (formerly Tracor) AN/ALE-47 countermeasures system is capable of dispensing chaff and infra-red flares in addition to the POET and GEN-X active expendable decoys.

-The USAF has selected the Northrop Grumman Large Aircraft Infra-red Countermeasures (LAIRCM) system to equip its C-130 aircraft.
+USAF selected the Northrop Grumman Large Aircraft Infra-red Countermeasures (LAIRCM) system, an additional electronic warfare self-protection (EWSP) system, to equip its C-130 aircraft.
 LAIRCM is based on the AN/AAQ-24(V) NEMESIS.

-A five-year delivery order for the system was placed by the USAF in July 2006.
+A five-year delivery order for the system was placed by USAF in July 2006.
 Australia requested the sale of LAIRCM to equip its fleet of 12 C-130J in May 2008.
+The LAIRCM

-The Northrop Grumman MODAR 4,000-colour weather and navigation radar is installed in the upward hinged dielectric radome in the nose of the aircraft.
+The Northrop Grumman MODAR 4,000-colour weather and navigation radar are installed in the upward-hinged dielectric radome in the nose of the aircraft.
 The weather radar has a range of 250nm.

 The C-130J is equipped with four Allison AE2100D3 turboprop engines, each rated at 4,591 shaft horsepower (3,425kW).
 The all-composite six-blade R391 propeller system was developed by Dowty Aerospace.